Monday, August 25, 2008

 But what of these other Freds?

-FREDDY's DEAD? from the SUPERFLY score by Curtis Mayfield?
-And what about the dead Freds in NIGHT OF THE IGUANA and BREAKFAST AT TIFFANY'S-- Freds whom we never see, and DROP DEAD FRED who is played, as I dimly recall, by the mod guy in the Young Ones?
+FREDDY's DEAD from the SUPERFLY score by Curtis Mayfield and DROP DEAD FRED who is played, as I dimly recall, by the mod guy in the Young Ones.
 There's other Freds too...
 I won't name them all now, but there's an alarming number of Freds who are main characters' brothers out there...
 When will the man behind the curtain come and Truman Show me?

 What was the last straw?
 FRED CLAUS, starring Vince Vaughn.

-And before I forget may I plug Gary Oldman in Nicholas Roeg's TRACK 29... an underseen performance in a weird ass film that's worthy of a freaking DVD already?
+And before I forget may I plug Gary Oldman in Nicholas Roeg's TRACK 29... an underseen performance in a weird ass film.
+Is he called Fred?
+Is he ever.

 You will always be bigfoot to me, dear bigfoot.